Yandex Cloud

 • Job ID in the jobId parameter.

-You can get the cluster ID with the list of folder clusters, and the job ID, with the list of cluster jobs.
+You can get the cluster ID with the list of clusters in the folder, and the job ID, with the list of cluster jobs.

 Management console